necote/git-introduced/README.md

 - Download [Git](https://git-scm.com/downloads) for Mac or Windows
 - Download a free text editor (i.e. [Sublime](https://www.sublimetext.com/) or [Visual Studio Code](https://code.visualstudio.com/))

-This workshop will be held online with Zoom.
-Details will be circulated to all registered attendees ahead of the workshop.
+This workshop was held online with Zoom.
+Details circulated to all registered attendees ahead of the workshop.

-#### Time and Date
 Friday, October 14, 2022 @ 3:00 pm - 4:30 pm ET

 ### Materials and Resources

 This repo includes:
-- Workshop slides: TBD
+- Workshop slides
-- Markdown example: TBD
+- Markdown example